A simple double chocolate cookie with no butter, white sugar, oil, OR flour. These cookies are thick, chewy, and filled with good-for-you ingredients.

-I’ve had plenty of muffins (peanut butter and banana are my FAVORITE), tons of no-bake breakfast cookies (these ones have been very popular), and now on-to baked breakfast cookies.
+Although I’m not gluten intolerant, there are tons of flourless recipes here on Chelsea’s Messy Apron!
+I’ve had plenty of muffins (peanut butter and banana are my FAVORITE), tons of no-bake breakfast cookies (these ones have been very popular), and now on to baked flourless cookies.
 This cookie recipe is adapted from and very similar to my peanut butter breakfast cookies.
 Basically the major change was adding some cocoa powder and dark chocolate chips.

 Double-chocolate: unsweetened cocoa powder and dark chocolate chips.
 Which, did you know, dark chocolate chips are good for you?
 Anytime I hear the words chocolate + healthy together, I am soooo on-board.